Co-leads: Martin Juckes, STFC and Chloe Mackallah, CSIRO

 Activities

 The task team are working with community representatives to devise a controlled list of high priority variables that facilitate the majority of user needs.
-Papers across identified themes (provisionally the five listed below) will define a collection of harmonised variables to support the high impact analysis of climate model output, and provide a consistent and robust set of parameters on which to build the CMIP7 archive.
+Papers across the identified themes will define a collection of harmonised variables to support the high impact analysis of climate model output, and provide a consistent and robust set of parameters on which to build the CMIP7 archive.
 Each will be a collaboration between the CMIP Data Request Task Team and the MIPs and communities relevant to each theme.

 A series of regular drop-in sessions was launched in early 2023, facilitated by the CMIP International Project Office (CMIP IPO), to cover key aspects of CMIP7 design and development and promote community feedback to the CMIP governance and Task Teams.